1587/speaking-exam/00-part5.md

 There are some advantages as follows:

-Firstly: My parents have 20 years of working experience, they can help me recognize the weaknesses and the advantages of my new job.
+Firstly: My parents have 20 years of working experience, they can help me recognize the disadvantages of my new job. and  help me make the right choice.

 Secondly: Change a jobs is a big deal for a family.
 I must make good communications with them, they will feel better,